Medicaid: History

-The Social Security Amendments of 1965 created Medicaid by adding Title XIX to the Social Security Act, 42 U.S.C. §§ 1396 et seq.
+The Social Security Amendments of 1965 created Medicaid by adding Title XIX to the Social Security Act.
 Under the program, the federal government provided matching funds to states to enable them to provide Medical Assistance to residents who met certain eligibility requirements.
 The objective was to help states assist residents whose income and resources were insufficient to pay the costs of traditional commercial health insurance plans.

 By 1982, all states were participating.
 The last state to do so was Arizona.

 The Medicaid Drug Rebate Program and the Health Insurance Premium Payment Program (HIPP) were created by the Omnibus Budget Reconciliation Act of 1990 (OBRA-90).
 This act helped to add Section 1927 to the Social Security Act of 1935 and became effective on January 1, 1991.
 This program was formed due to the costs that Medicaid programs were paying for discount price outpatient drugs.

 The Omnibus Budget Reconciliation Act of 1993 (OBRA-93) amended Section 1927 of the Act, bringing changes to the Medicaid Drug Rebate Program.
 It requires states to implement a Medicaid estate recovery program to recover from the estate of deceased beneficiaries the long-term-care-related costs paid by Medicaid, and gives states the option of recovering all non-long-term-care costs, including full medical costs.

 Medicaid also offers a Fee for Service (Direct Service) Program to schools throughout the United States for the reimbursement of costs associated with the services delivered to students with special education needs.
 Federal law mandates that children with disabilities receive a "free appropriate public education" under Section 504 of The Rehabilitation Act of 1973.
 Decisions by the United States Supreme Court and subsequent changes in federal law require states to reimburse part or all of the cost of some services provided by schools for Medicaid-eligible disabled children.